AXorsk/OI-Template/Graph/Johnson SSSP.md

 		int u = read(), v = read(), w = read();
 		link(u, v, w);
 	}
-	for (int i = 1; i <= n; ++i)
+	// The Ep function 'h' and the virtual node '0'
-		link(0, i, 0);
+	// are used to solve the problem of negative edges in Dijkstra for (int i = 1; i <= n; ++i) link(0, i, 0);
 	if (!SPFA(0)) return puts("-1"), 0;